Guide to Microservices Resilience Patterns

 Just because you've optimized requests from one service to another service doesn’t mean you’ve addressed the underlying architectural issue within the application.

 As Mark Richards points out in his book, Finding Structural Decay in Architectures, prevalent enough issues — like unintended static coupling between services — can be indicative of a larger architectural mismatch.

 Because many, if not most, microservices applications are transitioned from existing monolithic applications, there are bound to be a few cases where making that transition was the wrong decision.

-Learn more about microservices and Java development through videoes, articles, and more.
+Dive deeper into microservices and Java development through our comprehensive resource center filled with videoes, articles, and more.

 Identifying Failure Points

 If you have been troubleshooting your application and individual service performance, you have already likely identified a few services that either receive or send a lot of requests.

 Optimizing those requests is important and can help to prolong availability.
 But, given a high enough load, the services sending or receiving those requests are likely failure points for your application.